AlexanderMcDowell/LA-Coin/README.md

 ```

 #### Status Codes
-`status: success` --> Both parties have been debited and credited accordingly
+`status: success` Both parties have been debited and credited accordingly

-`status: failure` --> Either bad wallet adress or too low of a balance
+`status: failure` Either a bad wallet adress or too low of a balance